Facely1er/ermits-advisory.com/README.md

 ## 🎯 Overview

-**ERMITS Advisory + STEEL™** is a comprehensive cybersecurity platform offering both self-service digital products and strategic advisory services.
-We combine proprietary STEEL™ risk assessment methodology with integrated platform implementation, providing organizations with both immediate tools and expert guidance.
+**ERMITS Advisory + STEEL™** is a strategic cybersecurity advisory firm specializing in executive-level risk assessment and cyber governance stewardship.
+We combine proprietary STEEL™ risk assessment methodology with integrated platform guidance, providing organizations with strategic intelligence and expert advisory services.

-**Our Platform Includes:**
+**Our Services Include:**
-- **Digital Products** - Self-service toolkits and assessments available for immediate purchase
+- **Strategic Advisory Services** - Comprehensive risk assessments, vCISO leadership, and compliance advisory
-- **Advisory Services** - Strategic consulting and enterprise assessments (custom pricing)
+- **STEEL™ Risk Assessment** - Proprietary framework for strategic threat and enterprise evaluation
-- **ERMITS Ecosystem Integration** - Seamless connection to CyberCaution, CyberCorrect, CyberSoluce, and VendorSoluce
+- **ERMITS Ecosystem Integration** - Strategic guidance connecting assessments to platform implementation (CyberCaution, CyberCorrect, CyberSoluce, VendorSoluce, and more)

 ### The Problem We Solve